iroy2000/immutablejs-for-beginners/README.md

 This documentation is trying to help people who starts using [immutable.js](https://facebook.github.io/immutable-js/) but at the same time feeling confused by the original overwhelming documentation.

+**Pull Request are welcomed !!!** This will be a long term maintaining documentation, and hopefully it will be a community driven effort to make other developers' life easier when learning immutable.js.

 **Worth Mentioning:** The documentation syntax of [immutable.js](https://facebook.github.io/immutable-js/) is written with [Typescript](http://www.typescriptlang.org/docs/handbook/basic-types.html), so if you are consfused, it is not your fault :)

-**Note:** This will be a long term maintaining documentation, and hopefully it will be a community driven effort to make other developers' life easier when learning immutable.js.  **Pull Request are welcomed !!!**
+**If you are looking for basic concept**, please look at the last section `Resources`, I put up a few links to hook you up with some important concepts in Immutable / Immutablejs.

 ## Map